microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 items.forEach((item) => console.log(item));
 ```

-Now let’s look at how return types are treated, using two functions that differ only by their return type:
+Now let's look at how return types are treated, using two functions that differ only by their return type:

 ```
 var x = () => ({name: 'Alice'});